Kaitlynpham-ng/spatial-query-algorithms/README.md

     def add_data_point(self, node, data_point):  # Append a point to a leaf and stretch its MBR node.data_points.append(data_point)

-        # Expand the MBR only when the new point lies outside the current boundary
         if data_point['x'] < node.MBR['x1']:
             node.MBR['x1'] = data_point['x']     # Extend left boundary
         if data_point['x'] > node.MBR['x2']: